 “Too many carbohydrates can cause an energy crash.
 Don’t reward with donuts or sugary treats,” said Melanie Nelson and Kory Seder, owners of Good Food Low Carb Café in Madison, Wis.

-Create Health Benefits that Reduce Financial Barriers to Seeking Obesity Treatment
+Create Worksite Wellness Benefits that Reduce Financial Barriers to Seeking Obesity Treatment

 For obese patients, even a small loss in weight, can be a positive gain for their overall health.